samuelhbne/vpn-launchpad/README.md

 ## What's the default username, password and pre-shared secret of L2TP VPN?
 How can I modify the  settings?
  - Modify USERS and PSK configurations in docker-sevpn/sevpn.env please
- - Run vlp-purge to destroy existing VPN server instance if any
+ - Remove the existing VPN server if any and rebuild a new one from scratch.
- - Run vlp-build to create a new VPN server with updated login credential.
+ - New credentials should already be applied now.

 Here's what docker-sevpn/sevpn.env looks like
 ```